remo-help/bag-of-character-embedding/index.md

 This tutorial will show you how you how to use [GloVe](https://nlp.stanford.edu/projects/glove/) (Jeffrey Pennington, Richard Socher, and Christopher D. Manning.
 2014) to create your own custom character-level embeddings for machine learning purposes.
 We will begin by discussing embeddings in general and GloVe in particular.
 I will then briefly discuss in what kind of a scenario we would want to do a character-level embedding, as opposed to a word-level embedding.
 Finally, I will walk you through an example application for the embeddings we just created.

+For your convenience, this tutorial is seperated into parts.
+If you are just interested in a certain part, feel free to directly go to one of the links below.
 ## Table of Contents
 1.<a href="Embeddings.md">Embeddings</a>
+2. GloVe
+3. Creating Custom Embeddings with GloVe
+4. Using Your Embeddings in a Classifier
+5. Synopsis